apollographql/apollo-server/docs/source/federation/gateway.md

 ## Implementing custom directives

-> Note: Apollo Server does not currently support executable directives, however they are supported by the gateway.

-The gateway currently provides limited support for custom, service-level directives.
+The `@apollo/gateway` library provides limited support for custom directives that are implemented by your implementing services.
 To use this feature, there are a few requirements that must be met in order to compose a valid graph:

-* Directives can only implement executable locations.
-Executable directive locations are documented in the [spec](https://graphql.github.io/graphql-spec/June2018/#ExecutableDirectiveLocation).
+* Custom directives can only be used in **executable locations**, as defined in the [GraphQL specification](https://graphql.github.io/graphql-spec/June2018/#ExecutableDirectiveLocation).
-> The following locations are considered valid to the gateway: QUERY, MUTATION, SUBSCRIPTION, FIELD, FRAGMENT\_DEFINITION, FRAGMENT\_SPREAD, INLINE\_FRAGMENT
-* Directives must be implemented by *every* service that's part of the graph.
+* Custom directives must be implemented by *every* implementing service in the data graph.
 It's acceptable for a service to do nothing with a particular directive, but a directive definition must exist within every service's schema.
 * Directive definitions must be identical across all services.
 A directive definition is identical if its name, arguments and their types, and locations are all the same.

-## Managing a federated graph

-With Apollo Federation, teams are able to move quickly as they build out their GraphQL services.
-However, distributed systems introduce complexities that require special tooling and coordination across teams to safely roll out changes.
-[Apollo Graph Manager](https://engine.apollographql.com) provides solutions to problems like schema change validation, graph update coordination, and metrics collection.
-For more information on Graph Manager see [Managed federation](https://www.apollographql.com/docs/graph-manager/federation/).
+>Apollo Server does not currently support executable directives, however they are supported by the gateway.